Rajadurai-CSE/End-to-End-Ml-project/README.md

 Overview of the project:
   - Structing the project
   - Conducting EDA On the data
-  - Using effective model for the problem
+  - Building effective model for the problem

 Structure: